 One of my favorite trade shows is the annual NAB show in Las Vegas coming up on April 9th this year.
 My pre-Dell background in media, content, music creation and acoustics design makes NAB a natural joy for my skills and history.
 Add to that my father’s long history as a radio communications engineer for the military and I cannot wait to see what’s new at the show this year.

 I expect to see the latest in broadcast technologies, content creation & distribution, media storage and propagation, and high tech manipulation of all aspects of the broadcast world.
 The advancing trend of traditional specialized gear to support this industry moving to using the general purpose IT computing hardware and software offers me the ability to make connections between the classic world of broadcasters and the rapidly progressing and innovative world of computing and networking platforms.
-The cool new technologies Dell is developing will propel the broadcasting world forward as the solutions developers learn to master the innovations we have to offer.
+The cool new technologies Dell is developing will propel the broadcasting world forward as the solutions developers learn the innovations we have to offer.